aroidzap/cam-controller/README.md

 - *run app with `--wasd` switch to controll **WASD** keys instead*
 - *run app with `--ijkl` switch to controll **IJKL** keys instead*
 - *run app with `--no-top` switch to suppress always on top behavior (for Windows users)*
+- *run app with `--buffer-frames` switch to buffer all frames from camera for tracking*
 - *run app with `--tracker-downscale SCALE` switch to set tracking stage image downscaling (default is 4.0)*

 -----------------------------------------